 Winter Veggies Are Cool!

 Just because the days are short and gardens are resting doesn’t mean you have to wave goodbye to fresh veggies.
-Winter is a great time to eat the more hearty vegetables.
+Winter is a great time to eat more hearty vegetables.
 Some are actually in season, while others just store well in cooler temperatures.
 We’ve looked at a number of highly nutritious foods that can satisfy your taste buds, fill you up, and support your health.
 Create delicious and satisfying winter meals by mixing and matching while you wait for the first shoots of spring.
 That way, the next time you hear, “Winter is coming,” you’ll think “Yum!”

 Tell us in the comments: